mavryk-network/mavryk-protocol/docs/oxford/consensus.rst

   the cycle where the bad action can occur) allows to avoid situations where a malicious delegate empties its accounts between the time when rights are attributed and the time when the deposit is frozen.
 The frozen deposits are updated at the end of each cycle.
+  It must be at least ``MINIMAL_FROZEN_STAKE`` tez, otherwise the delegate cannot be selected as a validator.
 - The *spendable balance* of a delegate is its full balance minus the frozen deposits.